garfix/nli-go/doc/remarks.md

+## 2022-01-14

+This is what I did: update these discourse entity values while processing the sentence.
+For example in `addToQueue`?
+This would not _add to the queue_, but update the discourse entity variables.

+This then finally allowed me to run all 25 interactions, and remove the anaphora queue.
+But it became very clear to me that anaphora resolution is far from solved.
+The list of open problems is large.
+There's a long way to go before this subject is solved to satisfaction.

+## 2022-01-12

+Great article "The defeat of the Winograd Schema Challenge" https://arxiv.org/pdf/2201.02387v1.pdf

+It refers to this article that may be interesting:

+A. Kehler, L. Kertz, H. Rohde, J. L. Elman, Coherence and coreference revisited, Journal of semantics 25 (2008) 1–44.

+from this, an example of subject preference

+    a.
+Bush narrowly defeated Kerry, and special interests promptly began lobbying him. [¼Bush]
+    b.
+Kerry was narrowly defeated by Bush, and special interests promptly began lobbying him. [¼Kerry]

+    "The alternation found in examples (6a,b) can be used to argue for the existence of a grammatical subject preference."

+also

+    the grammatical role parallelism preference which favours referents that occupy the same grammatical role as the pronoun.

+===

+Maybe I can update these discourse entity values while processing the sentence?
+For example in `addToQueue`?
+This would not _add to the queue_, but update it.

+The problem is that `back_reference()` needs access to non-local information.

+Is it possible to do anaphora resolution as a separate step?

+## 2022-01-11

+Nested entities have less priority than root entities.

+Discourse entity values are not present while creating the anaphora queue, since they are only added at the end...

 ## 2022-01-10

 A discourse variable often contains multiple values.
 Up until now I used a simple binding for discourse variables, but they could not store multiple values per variable.
 I thought of creating a new structure, but then I thought: what if I create a new type of term type: entity ids?
 But then I saw I already had an array type: the list.